grafana/pyroscope/docs/sources/analyzing-profiles-in-pyroscope-ui/_index.md

 These dimensions, coupled with the detailed nature of performance profiles, make Continuous Profiling a uniquely valuable tool.
 Pyroscope's UI enhances this further by offering a convenient platform to analyze profiles and get insights that are impossible to get from using other traditional signals like logs, metrics, or tracing.

-In this walkthrough, we'll show how Pyroscope parallels these other modern observability tools by providing a Prometheus-like querying experience.
+In this UI reference, we'll show how Pyroscope parallels these other modern observability tools by providing a Prometheus-like querying experience.
 More importantly, you'll learn how to use Pyroscope's extensive UI features for a deeper insight into your application's performance.

-[ TODO ] Add graphic (gif?) showing profiles enriched with of continuous profiling with time and metadata integration

 ## Key Features of the Pyroscope UI